 Saint Mary's Grant is awarded solely on the basis of financial need.
-Since the College is committed to making a Saint Mary's education a possibility for students who demonstrate financial need, each student who applies for financial aid receives consideration for grant assistance.
+Saint Mary’s is committed to making a Saint Mary's education a possibility for students who demonstrate financial need, therefore every student who applies for financial aid receives consideration for grant assistance.

-- For priority consideration, complete the Free Application for Federal Student Aid (FAFSA) and the CSS/PROFILE Financial Aid Forms by March 1st of your senior year of high school.
+- For priority consideration, complete the Free Application for Federal Student Aid (FAFSA) by March 1st of your senior year of high school

-- Returning students must also complete these applications annually to determine eligibility.
+- Returning students must apply annually to determine eligibility

 To be considered for Indiana State Aid: